cschladetsch/Cpp23MazeIDAStar/Readme.md

 # Maze Solver

 This project implements a maze generator and solver using **C++23**.
-The maze is randomly generated and ensures there is always a valid path from the start (top-left corner) to the goal (bottom-right corner).
-The solution is visualized in real-time using ANSI colors provided by the `rang` library.
+The maze is randomly generated and always ensures a valid path from the start (top-left corner) to the goal (bottom-right corner).
+The solution is visualized in real-time using ANSI colours provided by the `rang` library.

 ## Features
 - Randomized maze generation with guaranteed solvability.